|

 for a common cause.

-any time and under whatever circumstances, there was no shortage of
+as you can imagine, at any time and under whatever circumstances, there was

-Though of a small number (they were either seduced by others to join
+no shortage of "young opportunists".
+Though of a small number (they were either

-the movements, or they joined them on their own initiative), ironically this
+seduced by others to join the movements, or they joined them on their own

-minority was the strongest divisive element causing loss of faith among the
+initiative), ironically this minority was the strongest divisive element

-general public.
-Perhaps one needs to
+causing loss of faith among the general public.
+Perhaps one needs to draw lessons from the

-draw lessons from the student and youth movements during the most confusing
+student and youth movements during the most confusing years after 1963,

-this moment do you have any thoughts that differ from what you held in that
+gone through so many changes, at this moment do you have any thoughts that

-time now in the past?
-Do you still
+differ from what you held in that time now in the past?
+Do you still like to write about that

-you view it as a page of history that has been turned, or do you still
+history that has been turned, or do you still consider it an issue of

-consider it an issue of pressing concern for us nowadays?
+pressing concern for us nowadays?

-NTV: That war has been relegated to the past
+NTV: That war has been relegated to the past for

-for more than twenty years now.
-It's
+more than twenty years now.
+It's not

-not exactly wrong to say that it's like a page that has been turned.
+exactly wrong to say that it's like a page that has been turned.
 But the issue that can be raised is: What

 lesson have we derived from that page drenched with blood and tears?
 Naturally we want to orient ourselves